hacoo/dougchess-cpp/README.md

 Additionally, Dougchess makes use two Boost libraries, chrono and program_options. to install them:

-> sudo apt-get install libboost-chrono-dev
-> sudo apt-get install libboost-program-options-dev
+> sudo apt-get install libboost-chrono-dev libboost-program-options-dev

 The Minichess framework is included in the framework/ directory.
 You can find the original repo here: https://github.com/CodeRect/teaching-minichess